 Of these, the most commonly found and grown are the Asiatic Hybrids (Div.
 I), the Martagon or Turk's Cap Lily (Div.
 II), the Trumpet or Aurelian Hybrids (Div.
 VI) and the Oriental Hybrids (Div.
 VII).
 There are also approximately 100 different species of lilies (Div.
 IX), with more hybridizing being done every year.

 Asiatic lilies are the most commonly grown garden lily.
 They are among the earliest lilies to bloom and come in the widest range of colors and sizes.
 The showy blooms face either upward or outward.
 Asiatic lilies are easy growers and tend to multiply quickly.
-The shorter varieties, like 'Pixie', are ideal for containers, reaching only about 1-2' in height.
+The shorter varieties, like "Pixie", are ideal for containers, reaching only about 1 - 2 ft.

+in height.
 Most Asiatic lilies do not require staking.
-Fragrance isn't great in Asiatic lilies, but they make a great cut flower because of their extremely strong stems.
-Asiatic lilies root above the bulb, along the stem, and can be planted deeper than other lilies.
+The fragrance is not great in Asiatic lilies, but they make a great cut flower because of their extremely strong stems.
+Asiatic lilies root above the bulb, along with the stem, and can be planted deeper than other lilies.
 This makes them even hardier and easier to grow.

 Oriental lilies are especially popular because of their large bloom size and intense fragrance.
-'Casa Blanca' the classic pure white heavenly scented lily is an Oriental.
-Oriental lilies generally don't start blooming until mid- to late summer.
-These can be some of the tallest lily plants, many reaching 6' or more, and benefit from some protection from strong winds.
+"Casa Blanca" the classic pure white heavenly scented lily is an Oriental.
+Oriental lilies generally do not start blooming until mid- to late summer.
+These can be some of the tallest lily plants, many reaching 6 ft. or more, and benefit from some protection from strong winds.

 Trumpet lilies are so named because their petals are partially fused and extend forward like a trumpet.
 They also have the distinction of having no spots.
-Trumpet lilies have strong Flagrance and can grow even taller than Oriental lilies, topping 8'.
+Trumpet lilies have a strong fragrance and can grow even taller than Oriental lilies, topping 8 ft.
 So once again, protection from strong winds is encouraged.
 Recent hybridizing with Oriental and Asiatic lilies has resulted in a wider range of colors of Trumpet lilies.

 Turk’s cap lily or the Martagon hybrids have petals that face downward with swept-back or reflexed petals, giving them the appearance of a "Turk's Cap".